bshp/docker-bshp_firefly/README.md

 Visit ``https://localhost/app`` in your browser

 #### Notes
+Apache:
-Apache mod_ssl is already configured for TLS v1.2+, secure ciphers only
+mod_ssl is already configured for TLS v1.2+,
+secure ciphers only,
+server tokens prod,
+server signature off

+Tomcat:
+Version removed from error pages and the likes
+AJP secret set to default, change to whichever value
+Logging reconfigured, more user friendly .logs for all
+Async enabled

 ##### Important Directories
 Apache Config: ``/firefly/opt/httpd/``